First-Time Home Buyers in York Region: The Complete 2026 Guide

 There is no single universal order for every buyer, but this is the cleanest practical sequence for many first-time buyers in York Region.

-Understand your down payment, monthly comfort zone, estimated closing costs, and which support tools may actually apply to you.
+Understand your down payment, monthly comfort zone, estimated closing costs, and which support tools may apply.

 Choose your mortgage professional

-Speak with a lender or mortgage broker early so you understand your likely borrowing range, document requirements, and whether insured financing may apply.
+Speak with a lender or mortgage broker early so you understand borrowing range and document requirements.

 Get pre-approved

-Pre-approval should happen before the home search gets serious.
-It gives you a clearer budget and helps shape the right strategy.
+Pre-approval should happen before the home search becomes serious.
+It gives you a clearer budget and strategy.

-Compare Aurora, Newmarket, Oak Ridges, and King Township through commute pattern, property type, maintenance, school verification, and lifestyle fit.
+Compare communities through commute pattern, property type, maintenance, school verification, and lifestyle fit.

 Prepare for closing